eclipse-iceoryx/iceoryx/doc/error-handling.md

 ## Overriding Specific Error Reaction
 * Do we want to provide the ability to override error reaction based on e.g. error codes?
-* Do we want to disable ceratin error levels? (if so, this should preferably happen at compile time with no or few runtime artifacts).
+* Do we want to disable certain error levels? (if so, this should preferably happen at compile time with no or few runtime artifacts).
 It could be an option to e.g. disable all MODERATE error reaction at compile time.
 * It is probably not reasonable to allow disabling reaction on FATAL errors.